shockpkg/icon-encoder/README.md

 ### macOS ICNS with dark mode embedded (current formats)

-Since macOS 10.14 an ICNS icon can contain an embedded dark version which can be shown automatically in dark mode.
+Since macOS 10.14 an ICNS can contain an embedded dark version for use in dark mode.

 ```js
 import {readFile, writeFile} from 'node:fs/promises';